-Looking to get your company featured in the press?
+Looking to get your company featured in the press or need better backlinks?
 Pitching journalists who have covered relevant topics before is the most effective approach but after catching their interest, it can take time for journalists to slot you into their editorial calendar.

 HARO (Help A Reporter Out) to the rescue!
 On HARO, journalists submit requests seeking contributions, interviews and quotes for stories they are working on right now.